davisperezg/PROYECTO-KEMAY.V1/README.md

 # How to get Started!

-To run the app, clone it to your computer and run <code>npm start</code>
+To run the app, clone it to your computer and install dependencies
+<code>npm install</code>
+start application
+<code>npm run dev</code>